mike-law/mike-law.github.io/docs/index.markdown

 layout: home
 ---
 I am a mathematics undergraduate at the Australian National University (ANU), graduating in December 2021.
-Under the supervision of [Professor Ben Andrews](https://maths-people.anu.edu.au/~andrews/), I wrote an [honours thesis](https://mike-law.github.io/files/ThesisMCF.pdf) on mean curvature flow.
-Before doing honours at ANU, I completed a BSc at the University of Melbourne.
+At the ANU, I wrote an [honours thesis](https://mike-law.github.io/files/ThesisMCF.pdf) on mean curvature flow under the supervision of [Professor Ben Andrews](https://maths-people.anu.edu.au/~andrews/).
+Before doing honours, I completed a BSc at the University of Melbourne.

 I intend to enter graduate school in mathematics in Autumn 2022.
+My current interests are differential geometry, geometric analysis, and analysis more generally.

+Click [here](https://mike-law.github.io/files/cv.pdf) for my CV.

 # Research